rahulmax/rahulmax.github.io/_posts/2012-09-01-css3-guidelines.markdown

 ---

 layout: post
 title:  "CSS3 and SASS — Best Practices and Guidelines"
 date:   2013-09-01 16:35:54
 categories: experiments
+excerpt: <p class="postdesc">Use valid CSS where possible.
+Unless dealing with CSS validator bugs or requiring proprietary syntax, use valid CSS code.
+Place comments on a new line above their subject</p>

 ---

 ### General Rules